Question for Short Debate

 We will continue to support children’s education and improve learning outcomes for 700,000 additional girls through to 2021.
 Our support for basic health services will continue until at least 2020.
 We will save the lives of more than 22,000 children and 2,000 women, and provide family planning for more than 134,000 women and girls, to which the noble Baronesses, Lady Tonge and Lady Sheehan, referred.
 We are also helping to tackle global health threats to Sierra Leone to make sure it is ready to contain future outbreaks before they grow into epidemics, protecting people in the UK.
 People’s preparedness is a point my noble friend Lady Jenkin referred to in particular.
 The noble Lord, Lord Collins, referred to the importance of that being a community health-based solution.
 We have looked at the community health elements.
 One of the approaches we have learned at DfID from previous crises is that imposing a top-down solution never works in the long term.
 It has to be something that comes from the bottom up.
-That is that is why so many of the valid points made in the debate are being adhered to already.
+That is why so many of the valid points made in the debate are being adhered to already.

 However, as we discuss the recovery of Sierra Leone from Ebola, we should not pretend that the epidemic was just a crisis of the health system; it was a crisis of governance.
 Several noble Lords referred to this.
 The noble Baroness, Lady Hayman, referred to the elections, which I will come back to in a second.
 It was also right for the noble Lord, Lord Giddens, and the noble and learned Lord, Lord Falconer, to refer to the endemic problem of bribery in the country and corruption in general.
 That is why our Pay No Bribe programme is essential to carrying through and following through our zero tolerance of bribery and corruption where DfID operates.
 We are also supporting the Government to increase revenue to stimulate growth and spend their resources as effectively as possible.